robenkleene/development-references/emacs-vs-vim-markdown-editing.md

 - With Emacs we can avoid the oddities with Vim's system clipboard interactions
 - Emacs uses the directory of the current file by default when performing shell operations (e.g., to use a script to make a link to a relative file).
 - Emacs supports `(setq markdown-enable-math t)` for Latex math wrapped in `$` or `$$`
+- Emacs doesn't handle a lot of buffers being moved underneath it at once well, e.g., when moving a directory externally  that has files and directories open in Emacs